 Tipping points in the climate system

 The first step in exploring the properties of dynamical systems like the Earth climate is to identify the different phase-space regions where trajectories asymptotically evolve, called attractors or steady-states.
-In a given system, multiple attractors can co-exist under the effect of the same forcing.
-At the boundaries of their basins of attraction, the dynamics is highly nonlinear, small perturbations giving rise to abrupt and potentially irreversible changes called tipping points that correspond to the passage from an attractor to the other.
-Examples of tipping elements in the present-day climate are the shut-down of the overturning circulation in the Atlantic Ocean, the methane release from the melting of the permafrost or the dieback of the Amazon forest .
+In a given system, multiple attractors can exist under the effect of the same forcing.
+At the boundaries of their basins of attraction, the dynamics is highly nonlinear, small perturbations giving rise to abrupt and potentially irreversible changes called tipping points that correspond to the passage from one attractor to the other.

 M. Brunetti, J. Kasparian, C. Vérard, Co-existing climate attractors in a coupled aquaplanet, Climate Dynamics 53, 6293 (2019), https://doi.org/10.1007/s00382-019-04926-7 ; SPOTLIGHT on the MITgcm blog